imndb/Spring-certification-notes/Notes-2024.md

 You can take control of Spring HATEOAS’ configuration by using @EnableHypermediaSupport.
 Note that doing so disables the ObjectMapper customization described earlier.

+- @RequestMapping without method will accept all the methods.
+- We can use @ResponseStatus annotation on top of a class to specify the response code for all the methos in the class.

 The following bean scopes are only valid in the context of a web-aware Spring ApplicationContext: session, request, application